mihirdeo16/ab-testing/README.md

 ----

 #### Installation & Usage
-+ Installing the library from [pypi](https://pypi.org/project/ab-testing-analysis/) - It has only dependancy on *pandas & numpy*
++ Installing the library from [pypi](https://pypi.org/project/ab-testing-analysis/) - It has only dependency on *pandas & numpy*
 ```shell
 pip install ab-testing-analysis
 ```